adcloud/clojure-intro-workshop/blogpost/index.md

 Free Drinks and BBQ afterwards.

-## what you will learn
+## What you will learn

-This will be a very pragmatic - hands on - workshop.
+This will be a very pragmatic — hands on — workshop.
-We will start with a short introduction (~30 minutes) to syntax and basic usage pattern, giving you the chance to ask questions.
+We will start with a short introduction (~30 minutes) to syntax and basic usage patterns, giving you the chance to ask questions.

-After that we will encourage people to pair up and start working on our [example project](https://github.com/adcloud/clojure-intro-workshop).
+After that, we will encourage people to pair up and start working on our [example project](https://github.com/adcloud/clojure-intro-workshop).

-In the last 30 min. you will be encouraged to present you solution.
+In the last 30 minutes, you will be encouraged to present your solution.

 We will finish with a BBQ, where you can talk with other attendees or continue on your project.

-## what you will NOT learn
+## What you will NOT learn

-Given the limited amount of time and the zero prior knowledge character we can't explain philosophies, concepts and inner workings of things.
+Given the limited amount of time and the zero prior knowledge character, we can't explain philosophies, concepts and inner workings of things.
-After the workshop you will be able to write code in clojure but will lack a deeper understanding.
+After the workshop you will be able to write code in Clojure but will lack a deeper understanding.

-If you like to dive deeper into the world of clojure here are a few knowledge sources:
+If you like to dive deeper into the world of Clojure, here are a few sources:

 - [Clojure Homepage](http://clojure.org/)
 - [Clojure for Java Programmers](http://www.youtube.com/user/ClojureTV) by Rich Hickey (the inventor of clojure)